WilliamJ3795/react-portfolio/README.md

   ## Installation
   To install this apllication, please follow the steps below:
-  - Go to the given Heroku link provided in this README
+  - Clone the repo through your terminal
+  - open repo in your code editor, open intergrated terminal and enter `npm install`

   ## Features